|

 - National security concerns.
 September 11th will be rearing its ugly head for the remainder of our natural lifetimes - every government social security office, tax collector and military installation thinks we're all terrorists trying to photograph their buildings for some sinister plot.
 Nevermind that the vast majority of these structures stick out like sore thumbs scarring the landscape while soaking up tax dollars quicker than a sponge in a desert downpour...

 - Personnel concerns.
 Military personnel, uniformed police, border guards and simple ticket-takers are all afraid they're faces will end up on your (my!) website while you're photographing that big "Welcome" sign above their heads.
 An understandable concern but then why would anyone take a job that requires public exposure if you're afraid somebody might see your or, heaven forbid, take your picture?
-Some exceptions to this "rule" are the many of the Park Rangers I've photographed (with their permissions) and London's Beefeaters - these folks know they're in the public eye and almost seem to welcome the photographer's attention!
+Some exceptions to this "rule" are the various Park Rangers I've photographed (with their permissions) and London's Beefeaters - these folks know they're in the public eye and almost seem to welcome the photographer's attention!
 Wondering if you're job will require some public appearances?
 The requirement that you wear a uniform, take tickets, or stand at an entry point are all usually good indicators!!

 Anyway, paranoia and the desire to squelch freedom runs deep in the human psyche.
 So, if you're a photographer you need to use common sense without endangering yourself or giving up your freedom!
 Although I've been detained by air marshals (for filming on a flight), had my shots deleted by border guards, and have been pushed off a public street for a photo op (Hunter S. Thompson) I still keep trying for that perfect shot and encourage you to never give up as well!